reydelo/javascript-basics/underscore_lab/README.md

 => 3
 ```

-* contains - returns true is a given value is present in an array
+* contains - returns true if a given value is present in an array

 ```
 _.contains([7,55,99], 99);